Updated: July 11, 2023

 Yes you can - but you'll have to pay back any Instant Payment you may have received (see above).

 You can cancel the process from within your Trade-In Account.

 Amazon will send back your Fire tablet - and you won't have to pay for the return shipping.

 I think this really depends on what you're trading in, and why.

-In my case, I wanted the 11th generation Fire HD 10, which had just come out at the time (and which is the priciest model!).
+In my case, I wanted the 11th generation Fire HD 10, which had just come out at the time (and which was - at that time - the priciest model!).

 I traded in an old Fire 7, which was relatively low in value.
 The $10 I got for it was nice, but the real bonus was the 20% discount on the more expensive Fire HD 10.